Prior Service Enlistments and Rejoining the Military

 The Complications of Rejoining the Military

-An example of the above issue is when a Marine of 6 years service want to get out of the USMC and join the Navy SEALs.
-The recruiters have to look at his 6 years of service, not as an asset, but determine if there is room in the SEAL community for someone with 6 years of service at a specific rank to join the Navy to enter the SEAL program.
+An example of the above issue is when a Marine with 6 years of service wants to get out of the USMC and join the Navy SEALs.
+The recruiters have to look at their 6 years of service not as an asset, but determine if there is room for someone with 6 years of service at a specific rank to join the Navy to enter the SEAL program.
 Some years maybe wide open, but some year groups maybe over-manned and not allow for a 6 year Marine to join the Navy and attend SEAL training.

 Record of Previous Service

 The other hurdle (for many) prior service is the re-enlistment eligibility code (RE Code) that the service placed on their DD Form 214 (Record of Discharge) at the time of their separation.
 In general, if the RE Code is "1," there are no bars to enlistment.
 If the RE Code is "2" for the Air Force, that person is ineligible to re-enlist in the Air Force, but might be allowed to enlist in another branch of the military, with restrictions.
 If the RE Code is "2" for any of the other services, the person might be eligible to enlist in either the same service or another service, with restrictions.

 If the RE Code is "3," the individual might be able to re-join their service or enlist in another service with a waiver (depending on the reason for the discharge).
 If the RE Code is "4," the individual is ineligible for re-enlistment or enlistment in another service.

 The Department of Defense definition for "prior service," is not standard as each of the services defines prior service (for enlistment purposes) differently: